 - In addition third party professionals are instructed to provide; 1) a RICS red book valuation; and 2) a Legal report on Title

-- The above information is then documented and made available to Lenders from which to make an informed decision to lend.
+- The above information is then documented and made available to Lenders to help them make an informed decision to lend.

 - Whilst Consumer and some SME loans may be unsecured, Proplend loans are always secured over a commercial property located in England or Wales;

 - Proplend Security Limited (PSL) a separate wholly owned subsidiary of Proplend Ltd, will enter into and hold the security documentation on trust on behalf of all of the Lenders with each Borrower.
 Please note; property security is loan specific and any security shortfall on a loan is not protected by any security excess of another loan;

 - Each loan will be supported with a security package including; 1) a 1st charge legal mortgage over the property, which will be registered with the Land Registry/Companies House; 2) a debenture or share charge may also be taken and registered at Companies House; and 3) in addition the Borrower’s Director may be required to offer a Personal Guarantee;